filecoin-project/lotus-infra/kubernetes/README.md

 #### Updating lotus version

-_Note: when you run helm.bash, it will spit out a bunch of command, you will want to only run the commands you need to run to target the helm release you want to upgrade._
+_Note: when you run helm.bash, it will spit out a bunch of commands.
+You will want to only run the commands you need to run to target the helm release you want to upgrade._

 1. Find the correct docker tag that you need to deploy